 - Check for unnecessary whitespace via git diff --check before committing. - First line of your commit message should start with present-tense verb, be 50 characters or less, and include the relevant issue number(s) if applicable.
-Example: Ensure proper PLUGIN_PATH behavior.
+Example: Ensure proper PLUGIN\PATH behavior.
 Refs #428.
-If the commit completely fixes an existing bug report, please use Fixes #585 or Fix #585 syntax (so the relevant issue is automatically closed upon PR merge). - After the first line of the commit message, add a blank line and then a more detailed explanation (when relevant). - · Squash your commits to eliminate merge commits and ensure a clean and readable commit history. - If you have previously filed a GitHub issue and want to contribute code that addresses that issue, please use hub pull-request instead of using GitHub's web UI to submit the pull request.
+If the commit completely fixes an existing bug report, please use Fixes #585 or Fix #585 syntax (so the relevant issue is automatically closed upon PR merge). - After the first line of the commit message, add a blank line and then a more detailed explanation (when relevant). - Squash your commits to eliminate merge commits and ensure a clean and readable commit history. - If you have previously filed a GitHub issue and want to contribute code that addresses that issue, please use hub pull-request instead of using GitHub's web UI to submit the pull request.
 This isn't an absolute requirement, but makes the maintainers' lives much easier!
-Specifically: install hub and then run hub pull-request to turn your GitHub issue into a pull request containing your code. - After you have issued a pull request, Travis will run the test suite for all supported Python versions and check for PEP8 compliance.
+Specifically: install hub and then run hub pull-request -i [ISSUE] to turn your GitHub issue into a pull request containing your code. - After you have issued a pull request, the continuous integration (CI) system will run the test suite for all supported Python versions and check for PEP8 compliance.
 If any of these checks fail, you should fix them.
-(If tests fail on Travis but seem to pass locally, ensure that local test runs aren't skipping any tests.)
+(If tests fail on the CI system but seem to pass locally, ensure that local test runs aren't skipping any tests.)